jaco4873/examining-global-democracy/README.md

 ### AP
 Our Advanced Product is self-critique as well as suggesting further studies.
 This will also be published on Github Pages.

-# EXAM TEMPLATE

-## Abstract

-## Introduction
-- A resource to investigate the relationship between democracy and economic variables (by providing codebase)
-- A benchmark model, which will be tested when new data is released on the databank
-- A challenge to others to create models with a higher predictions rate

-## Methodology

-- Variables chosen and why
-- Modelling choice

-## Codebase
-- Democracy Index comparison script
-- Missing data script
-- Data cleaning scripts
-- dirty_cat merging script
-- Model script
-  - Assumption checking (collinearity)

-## Database
-- Links
-- Names of worldbank series

-## Unanswered questions and future work
-- Challenges: Causality

-## Conclusions